dpgc11/WatchThis/README.md

 # WatchThis
-An androdi app which gives you a random movie suggestion.
+An android app which gives you a random movie suggestion.